omeedentezari/imgViewer/README.md

 # How to use
 1. Add `imgViewer.css` and `imgViewer.js` to your html file.
-2. Using your html element of choice, reate the thumbnails and add the three required attributes, as shown below.
+2. Using your html element of choice, create the thumbnail(s) and add the three required attributes, as shown below.

 ~~~
 <span data-imgviewer-thumbnail data-img-loc="img-path/relative-to/html-file" data-img-title="any string of text"></span>